HamzahZaza/PacMan/README.md

 HTML and JavaScript project of Pac Man moving from width of window autonomously.

 ## Run Roadmap of Future improvements
 I'm interested to see where Pacmen would go beyond the borders of the window.
 I intend on discovering more on how to create an infiniti edge type pacman.
+I haven't quite perfected the structure of the code, and there is a lack of comments.
+Will be working on that very soon.

 ## License
 MIT License